mdefenders/it-works-on-my-machine/README.md

                                       updates cluster
 ```

-The flow have to be protected with branch protection rules to disable direct pushes to `develop`, `release/*` and `main`
+This flow should be secured with branch protection rules to prevent direct pushes to develop, release/*, and main —
-branches, except GitHub Actions token.

-- Developers work on features in `feature/*` branches, triggering CI checks
+allowing only changes made through Pull Requests or by the GitHub Actions user.

+Key steps:

+- Developers create feature/* branches, which trigger CI: code checks, unit tests, and a dry-run build.
-- Once a feature is ready, it is merged into `develop` and deployed to the development environment for integration
+- Once a feature is ready, it is merged into develop, triggering deployment to the development environment for
-  testing
+  regression and integration testing.
-- New release branches (`release/x.y.z`) are cut from `develop` for staging QA
+- A new release branch (release/x.y.z) is created from develop for staging-level QA.
-- On approval, merged into `main`, tagged (e.g., `v1.2.3`) to trigger pre-production deployment, extensive end-to-end
+- After QA approval, the release is merged into main, tagged (e.g., v1.2.3), and deployed to the pre-production
-  tests
+  environment with full end-to-end tests.
-- Production release approved and GitOps deployment of the current approved release is triggered by manual pipeline run
+- Production deployment is manually triggered from a workflow run, initiating the GitOps pipeline to update the cluster
+  and run smoke tests.
-- Hotfixes follow a similar flow via `hotfix/*` → `main` with intermediate staging deployment for testing
+- Hotfixes follow a similar pattern: hotfix/* → main, with optional staging deployment for validation prior to
--
+  production.

 ## CI/CD Pipeline Logic

 ### GitHub Actions (CI)

+The CI pipeline, implemented with GitHub Actions, performs the following steps:

-- Code quality checks (lint, unit tests, coverage threshold)
+- Code quality checks: linting, unit tests, and coverage threshold enforcement
-- Docker build
+- Docker image build
-- Push image to container registry
+- Push the built image to the container registry
-- Update GitOps deployment manifests per environment (per branch logic)
+- Update GitOps deployment manifests based on the target environment (determined by branch naming logic)
-- Run integration tests
+- Run integration tests (if applicable at the current stage)

-### GitOps-based CD
+### GitOps-Based CD

+The CD flow relies on GitOps principles:

-- Git is the source of truth for deployments
+- Git is the **single source of truth** for deployment configuration
-- ArgoCD/FluxCD watches the GitOps repo and syncs desired state
+- ArgoCD or FluxCD watches the GitOps repository and syncs the declared state with the cluster
-- Deployment is handled via standard Kubernetes `Deployment` mechanics
+- Deployment is executed using native Kubernetes `Deployment` resources

-> Rely on Kubernetes native rollout strategies (rolling update, readiness probes, health checks) for safe delivery.
+> Kubernetes handles delivery safely using native rollout strategies like rolling updates, readiness probes, and health
+> checks.

 ## Repository & Branching Strategy

 ### Repository Layout

-A **composite (monolith per service) repository** is used, combining:
+This project uses a **composite repository** (monolith-per-service), which includes:

-- Application code
+- Application source code
-- Helm chart (for test assignment, in production use a centralized chart registry)
+- Helm chart (for demo purposes — in production, use a centralized chart registry)
 - GitOps deployment manifests

+> **Why this structure?**
-> Why: repository which combines both service code and its GitOps configuration per service
+> A repository that combines both the service code and its GitOps configuration:
-> - makes CI/CD pipelines simpler, allows build and deploy by one pipeline run
+> - Simplifies CI/CD pipelines by enabling build and deploy in a single pipeline run
-> - avoids build queuing and merge conflicts in GitOps manifests on parallel services builds
+> - Avoids build queuing and merge conflicts in GitOps manifests during parallel service builds
 >
+> In real-world projects, either a **pure monorepo** or **split-repo** (multi-repo) structure may be more appropriate,
-> For real projects pure monorepo or spited repo approach may be used depending on the project size and complexity.
+> depending on team size, service scale, and system complexity.

 ### Branching Model

-GitFlow model is used:
+The project follows the **GitFlow** model:

 - `feature/*` — Feature development (CI only)
-- `develop` — Integrated Dev testing (CI + Dev deployment)
+- `develop` — Integrated dev testing (CI + development deployment)
 - `release/*` — Pre-production QA (Staging deployment)
-- `hotfix/*` — Urgent fixes (Staging + Prod deployment)
+- `hotfix/*` — Urgent fixes (Staging + Production deployment)
 - `main` — Production-ready releases (Production deployment)

-> Why: This model:
+> **Why this model?**
-> - Well reflects the promotion flow chosen (see below)
+> - It aligns naturally with the chosen promotion flow
-> - May be easily extend to support multiple feature version deployed to dev and multiple releases deployed to
+> - It can be easily extended in the future to support multiple feature versions in development and multiple releases in
-    staging/prod in the future
+    staging/production

 ## Versioning Strategy

-Composite strategy combining Git semantics and SemVer, depending on the promotion stage
-versioned with:
+This project employs a hybrid versioning scheme that leverages Git commit identifiers and Semantic Versioning (SemVer),
+applied according to the deployment stage:

-- Dev builds: short commit SHA1 (`dev-<sha>`).
+- **Dev builds:** use short commit SHA1 tags (e.g., `dev-<sha>`)
-- Releases candidates/hotfixes: release/hotfix branch name and short commit SHA1 (e.g., `release|hotfix/1.2.3-rc-<sha>`)
+- **Release candidates and hotfixes:** use the branch name combined with short commit SHA1 (e.g. `1.2.3-rc-<sha>`)
-- Releases: SemVer (e.g. `1.2.3`)
+- **Releases:** follow SemVer tags (e.g., `1.2.3`)

-Builds and versions traceability:

-On all stages versions are available in:
+### Build and Version Traceability

+At all stages, version information is available via:

-- docker image tags
+- Docker image tags
-- Kubernetes pods labels
+- Kubernetes pod labels
-- health check endpoints (`/health`)
+- Health check endpoints (`/health`)
-- GitHub Action Workflow run reports (With actual DockerHub links)
+- GitHub Actions workflow run reports (including direct links to the DockerHub images)

-On prod deployments a version tagg added to the git repository deployment commit.
+For production deployments, a `version tag` is added to the Git repository on the deployment commit.

-> Why:
+> **Why this approach?**
-> - Using sha1 tagging fo dev builds allows to avoid noise in the repository with build tags and provides
+> - Using SHA1 tags for dev builds avoids cluttering the repository with transient build tags while maintaining
     traceability
-> - Using `version/package.json` versioning for releases allows to use standard npm versioning and
+> - Using `version` in `version.json`/`package.json` for releases aligns with standard npm and SemVer conventions widely
-    semantic versioning, which is widely used in the Node.js ecosystem
+    used in the Node.js ecosystem

 ## Code Quality Gates

-Code Quality Gates are implemented via GitHub Actions Workflows, running on each push and checked on crucial branches
+Code Quality Gates are enforced through GitHub Actions workflows, triggered on every push and checked on key branches
-PRs (`develop`, `release/*`, `main`).
-For this testing assignment repo Branch protection rulles are **NOT** enabled
+and PRs (`develop`, `release/*`, `main`).

+> For this testing assignment repository, **branch protection rules are intentionally NOT enabled** to allow
-intentionally to demonstrate possible failures and avoid access control tuning for the action runners.
-For production
+> demonstration of possible failures and to simplify access configuration for action runners.
-implementation direct branch merge to the branches above may be disabled fot strict Code Quality Gates reinforcement.
+> In production, direct merges to these branches should be disabled to strictly enforce Code Quality Gates.

-The strategy starts with fewer restrictions during early development to increase development velocity and gradually
+The strategy balances development speed and quality by applying lighter restrictions during early development and
-increases enforcement as code is
+progressively increasing enforcement as code moves through higher environments.

-promoted to higher environments.
+The quality gates include:

-- Lint (ESLint or equivalent)
+- Linting (ESLint or equivalent)
-- Code formatting
+- Code formatting checks
-- Dependency security checks
+- Dependency security audits
-- Unit & integration tests
+- Unit and integration tests
-- Test coverage threshold
+- Test coverage thresholds
-- Image vulnerability scanning
+- Docker image vulnerability scanning

+> In a real-world scenario, extended code security checks (e.g., static analysis, dependency scanning) can be integrated
+> immediately after unit testing.
+However, for the purposes of this testing assignment, scanning the final container
+> image
+> is considered sufficient.

 ## Rollback Strategy

-Kubernetes Deployment resources are configured with:
+Kubernetes Deployments are configured to ensure safe and reliable rollbacks using:

-- **Rolling updates** (default)
+- **Rolling updates** (default Kubernetes strategy)
-- **Readiness/liveness probes** for health validation
+- **Readiness and liveness probes** to validate pod health
-- **Rollback on failure** via post-deployment tests
+- **Automatic rollback on failure** triggered by post-deployment smoke tests
-- Manual rollback is possible by reverting GitOps image tag to a previous version
+- Manual rollback by reverting the GitOps image tag to a previous known-good version

-## 🔐 Secrets & Configuration
+## Secrets & Configuration

-Secrets and environment-specific configuration are **not hardcoded**.
-In these would be managed via:
+Secrets and environment-specific configurations are **not hardcoded**.
+Instead, they are managed through:

-- GitHub Actions Secrets for CI/CD
+- GitHub Actions Secrets for CI/CD workflows
-- Kubernetes Secrets (possible with Vault operator or similar solutions) for deployed infrastructure and applications
+- Kubernetes Secrets for deployed infrastructure and applications (optionally integrated with Vault Operator or similar
+  solutions) - **NOT** implemented, but assumed to be used in production

 ## Source Code Improvements/Changes